FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V652.md

 <br>
 <b>Enabling internet access</b><br>
 By default, this option is unchecked and if you are a bit paranoid, then keep it that way.
-In this case however, you won't be able to use GUI's <font class="blue">GoogleMap</font>
+In this case however, you won't be able to use GUI's <font class="blue">OSM Map</font>
  feature for geotagging your images manually.
 After changing this option, you'll need to close and reopen GUI, to make this feature available.
 You have to enable this option also if you want to use GeoCoding.<br>